yeleid/eagleeye/README.md

 The high-level diagram above illustrates a simple setup.
 More specifically, **Eagle Eye service** will retrieve all running application metrics and send them to **Kafka** Channel, which in turn passes them to a MorphlineSolr sink in **Flume** agent.
 MorphlineSolr parses the messages, converts them into Solr documents, and sends them to **Solr** server.
 After the indexed documents appear in Solr, dashboards (e.g. **Hue**, or other dashboards) can be built for visualization.
 Also the metrics data can be sent to **Spark** (and/or Spark Streaming) for more advanced analysis.

+In case there all no Kafka brokers deployed yet, Eagle Eye service is able to send the metrics to Flume (through [Http source](https://flume.apache.org/FlumeUserGuide.html#http-source)) directly.

 **Application metrics (Resource Manager REST API) break down**

 ```xml